setrf/traveling-salesman-env/environments/traveling_salesman/README.md

 ### Output format
 - Return a tour as space-separated city indices, starting/ending at city 0 (e.g., `0 2 3 1 0`).
-- No extra text or units; only the sequence.
+- No extra text or units; only the sequence (one line).
 - The parser enforces:
   - Starts/ends at start city (0)
   - Visits every city exactly once